Gnoznaug/study-notes/OS notes.md

 - Execute software
 - Does the input and output operations
 - Different types such as command line, Single user PC, Network Operating System(NOS)
+- NOS
+  - Designed to permit computers on a network to share resources
+  - Windows 2000 server
+  - Novell Net Ware
+  - Provides data security and administrative control

 ### User Interface
 - Is the bridge between the user and the OS